TAC EXECUTIVE COMMITTEE APPLICATION

 IMPORTANT DATES

-APPLICANT MEETING – MUST ATTEND ONE OF THE TWO
+APPLICANT MEETING – MUST ATTEND ONE!

 APPLICATION PROCESS

-Friday, February 17: Executive Committee applications due by midnight (Friday night)
+Friday, February 20: Executive Committee applications due by midnight (Friday night)

 **Co-chair selection will be completed by TAC Adult Advisors, the Program Coordinator, and the Executive Director following officer elections.